d

 Medical Research

 A peer reviewed meta analysis published in 2021, which encompassed more than 93,000 patients with an insitu time of up to five years revealed an alarmingly high complication rate of 59%.
-The same study defined an infection rate in the population of nearly 18%, thrombovascular events (blood clots) occurred in nearly 37% of patients, and mechanical complications for the devices (including catheter fracture and migration) were reported in more than 10% of patients with the device implanted.
-This study was extraordinarily significant as it was the first study to look at insitu values beyond nine months.
-Especially considering manufacturing reps and medical professionals are recommending these devices be left in for years, and in some instances, in perpetuity.
-The size of the patient population of this meta analysis ensures statistically significant confidence levels in the veracity of the data and conclusions drawn.
-A design defect during the manufacturing of the catheter tube for these devices has been identified in numerous studies(2)(3)(4), which researchers believe is the likely contributor to the injuries reported by patients.
+The same study identified infections in nearly 18% of patients, thrombovalscular events (blood clots) occurred in 37%, and mechanical complications (including catheter fracture and migration) occurred in more than 10% of patients implanted with these devices.
+This study was extraordinarily important as it was the first study to look at extended insitu values.
+Considering manufacturer reps and medical professionals now recommend leaving these devices in for years, and in some instances, in perpetuity, the relevance of these findings are paramount.
+The size of the patient population of this study support the veracity and confidence levels of the conclusions derived from the data.

 Manufacturers including those producing and selling TIVAD devices had utilized the now defunct Alternative Summary Reporting ‘self reporting’ program (ASR) from 1997 through April 2019, when it was shuttered after a scathing exposé in Kaiser Health News showed how manufacturers were hiding issues not only from the public, but also from medical professionals by only reporting Device Experience Network (DEN’s), and not reporting the same issues as Medical Device Reports (MDR’s) on the public MAUDE database.
 An example of this egregious practice was that from 2004-2010 there were 0 MDR’s reported to MAUDE by port-a-cath manufactures, while there were over 3,600 DEN’s filed in the ASR.
 From 2004-2017 there were more than 9,000 DEN’s submitted, while only 1,200 showed up in MAUDE.
 This lack of transparency likely led to a false sense of safety and security by medical professionals during the rapid adoption and utilization of these devices over the past two decades.